OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-X-usecase-profile.md

 #### Intent

-Describe target product to be identified with this "usecase" profile to manage Lisence Information of software packages to be integrated.
+Describe target product to be identified with this "usage" profile to manage Lisence Information of software packages to be integrated.

 #### Tag: `PrerequisiteProductName:`